 “Today, this scripture is fulfilled in your hearing.”

 You see, while Jesus of Nazareth came to seek and to save sinners, he also came to heal and bind up our broken hearts.
 Some of us have been battling hurt and pain for so long that it’s become a lifestyle.
-For others it’s become a form of captivity, and yet others, a life sentence of imprisonment, loneliness and a loveless life.
+For others, it’s become a form of captivity, and yet others, a life sentence of imprisonment, loneliness, and loveless life.

-I was able to begin my recovery of a terrible dental infection that spread across my lower jaw and teeth, simply by visiting a doctor and sharing my symptoms and pain with him.
-His experience and training as a doctor made an accurate diagnosis and a concise prescription to aid me into a full recovery.
+I was able to begin my recovery from a terrible dental infection that spread across my lower jaw and teeth simply by visiting a doctor and sharing my symptoms and pain with him.
+His experience and training as a doctor made an accurate diagnosis and a concise prescription to aid me in full recovery.

 You just simply and honestly need to share your symptoms and pain with Jesus.
-You see, Jesus is even Lord of Lords over all doctors, and has greater clarity and insight than the world’s best diagnosticians.
-He himself is the perfect remedy for your condition.
+You see, Jesus is even Lord of Lords over all doctors and has greater clarity and insight than the world’s best diagnosticians.
+He is the perfect remedy for your condition.

 Also, in the same book of Isaiah, chapter nine, verse six, we read: